dietcokesec/scripts/joomla/joom3y/README.md

 * Connection timeout

 # Next Features
-* Locate the version of Joomla CMS
-* Find Module
 * Customized User Agent and Random Agent
 * The user can change the connection timeout
 * A database of vulnerable components